Authentication and Authorization

 handle_activity_type(activity)

-Authorization logic lives in application code, not in the toolkit.
-Different applications have different trust models.
+Different applications require different trust models.
 A public forum might accept posts from any authenticated actor.
 A private community might only accept from members.
 A content aggregator might only accept from verified sources.
+The toolkit provides the authentication primitives; applications implement authorization policies appropriate to their use case.

 Outgoing Request Authentication

-When your server fetches resources from remote servers, it should identify itself.
+When your server fetches resources from remote servers or delivers activities, it should identify itself.
 Many servers require signed requests to access non-public resources or to prevent abuse.

 The HttpDocumentResolver automatically signs outgoing requests using the local server's actor keypair.
 When resolving a reference, it looks up the default domain's actor and, if that actor has a keypair, attaches an HTTP Signature to the GET request.